 It’s important to encourage a continuous feedback loop from employees and stakeholders at various levels throughout the change process.
 Actively utilize this feedback to measure success, make necessary and informed adjustments, refine the change plan and ensure alignment with the organization’s overarching objectives.
 Staying flexible and responsive fosters a culture of inclusivity and adaptability, which is critical for successful change implementation that achieves the identified success metrics.

 No matter how big or small, change is a dynamic process, and flexibility is key.
-By following the tips shared in this article, you can foster a culture of strong communication, collaboration, transparency and adaptability, enabling you to successfully lead your organization through change.
+By following the tips shared in this article, you can foster a culture of strong communication, collaboration, transparency and adaptability, enabling you to successfully lead your organization through change without falling into the traps of inefficiency.

 Looking for more help managing change in your organization?
 Download our free magazine, The Insperity guide to leading through change, for more useful tips.